sebw/linkding-archiver/README.md

 # Linkding Archiver

-[Linkding](https://github.com/sissbruecker/linkding) is a bookmark aggregator.
+[Linkding](https://github.com/sissbruecker/linkding) is a bookmark aggregator with neat browser integrations.

-[SingleFile](https://github.com/gildas-lormeau/SingleFile) provides an easy way to archive web pages in a single HTML file (embedding pictures!).
+[SingleFile](https://github.com/gildas-lormeau/SingleFile) provides an easy way to archive web pages in a single portable HTML file (embedding pictures!).

+[Tube Archivist](https://github.com/tubearchivist/tubearchivist) allows you to archive, organize, search and self host your Youtube collections.

-Linkding integrates with the wayback machine (archive.org) but what if you wanted to host your own archive collection?
+Linkding provides archiving possibilities with the wayback machine (archive.org).

+But what if you wanted to host your own archive collections?

 This container image allows this.

 ## How does it work?

 - this container will query your Linkding instance every hour
-- it searches your Linkding for links with a "trigger tag" that you define (e.g. `to_archive`)
+- it searches your Linkding for links with a "trigger tag" that you define (e.g. `archivethisplz`, I personally chose the very  simple `a` tag, unlikely to conflict with other tags)
+- if bookmarks are found with your trigger tag, we will check if it's a Youtube link or any other link
+- if it's a Youtube link and if you have a Tube Archivist (TA) instance, we will archive the video in TA.
-- if bookmarks are found with that tag, SingleFile processes the links and saves the single HTML under `/archives` on the container filesystem (configure as a persistent volume!)
+- if the bookmark is not a Youtube link (or it's a Youtube link but you don't have a TA instance), SingleFile will process the link and save the HTML file under `/archives` on the container filesystem (configure as a persistent volume!)
 - when processed bookmarks are edited
-  - link to the archive is added to the notes (e.g.: `file:///home/user/archives/1234_20200101_120000.html` or `https://archive.example.com/1234_20200101_120000.html`)
+  - link to the archive (TA or SingleFile HTML) is added to the notes
   - the trigger tag is removed
   - the tag `linkding-archiver` is added
 - an (optional) notification is sent to Pushover (it uses the [apprise](https://github.com/caronc/apprise) library)